goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 - Why didn't we use Redux to make the app?

   - React can work by itself
-  - But React can also work with a tremendous variety of other livraries , packages, servers and databases.
+  - But React can also work with a tremendous variety of other libraries , packages, servers and databases.

 - What was 'class' thing in React?